dunglas/doctrine-json-odm/README.md

     export SYMFONY__POSTGRESQL_PASSWORD=
     export SYMFONY__POSTGRESQL_DBNAME=mytestdatabase

 The database must exist.
-Be careful, it contents may be erased.
+Be careful, its content may be deleted.

 Run the test suite using [PHPUnit](https://phpunit.de/):

     phpunit

-The database is automatically created and dropped.

 ## Credits